Distributions as Actions: A Unified Framework for Diverse Action Spaces: Introduction

 Policy-based methods are typically built around the policy gradient theorem \citep{sutton1999policy}, with different approaches to estimate this gradient.
 The likelihood-ratio (LR) estimator can be applied to arbitrary action distributions, including discrete ones.
 In continuous action spaces, one can alternatively compute gradients via the action-value function (the critic), leveraging its differentiability with respect to actions.
 This idea underlies the deterministic policy gradient (DPG) algorithms \citep{silver2014deterministic} and the use of the reparameterization (RP) trick for stochastic policies \citep{heess2015learning, haarnoja2018soft}.
 These approaches can produce lower-variance gradient estimates by backpropagating through the critic and the policy \citep{xu2019variance}.

 Despite the flexibility of policy gradient methods, current algorithms remain tightly coupled to the structure of the action space.
 In particular, different estimators and architectures are often required for discrete versus continuous actions, making it difficult to design unified algorithms that generalize across domains.
-Although the LR estimator is always applicable, it often requires different critic architectures for different action spaces and carefully designed baselines to manage high variance, especially in continuous or high dimensional action spaces.
+Although the LR estimator is always applicable, it often requires different critic architectures for different action spaces \citep{haarnoja2018soft,christodoulou2019soft} and carefully designed baselines to manage high variance \citep{greensmith2004variance}.

-In this paper, we introduce the \emph{parameter-as-action framework}, an alternative to the classical RL formulation that treats \emph{distribution parameters} as actions.
-For a Gaussian policy, for example, the distribution parameters are the mean and variance, and for a softmax policy, the distribution parameters are the probability values.
-The RL agent outputs these distribution parameters to the environment, and the sampling of the action is now part of the stochastic transition in the environment.
-Distribution parameters are typically continuous, even if the actions are discrete, mixed or structured.
-By shifting this agent-environment boundary, therefore, we can develop one continuous-action algorithm for a diverse class of action spaces.
+In this paper, we introduce the \emph{distributions-as-actions framework}, an alternative to the classical RL formulation that treats the parameters of parameterized distributions as actions.
+For a Gaussian policy, for example, the distribution parameters are the mean and variance, while for a softmax policy they are the probability values.
+The RL agent outputs these distribution parameters to the environment, and the action sampling becomes part of the stochastic transition.
+Importantly, distribution parameters are typically continuous, even when the underlying actions are discrete, hybrid, or structured.
+By shifting the agent-environment boundary in this way, we can develop a single continuous-action algorithm for a diverse class of action spaces.\footnote{Concurrently, \citet{todorov2025equivalence} studied a related formulation that considers a similar shift in the agent-environment boundary.
+Their work focuses on establishing a theoretical equivalence between stochastic and deterministic policy gradients in continuous action settings.
+In contrast, we emphasize algorithm design and empirical evaluation across diverse action types.
+A more detailed discussion is provided in \Cref{sec:app_related_work}.}